ramirezsebas/nodepy-cli/README.md

 Initializes a Git Repository for your Project.

-Soportes Relational Database with the ORM Sequelize:
+Soports Relational Database with the ORM Sequelize:

 - Postgres
 - Mysql